INTO THE GRAVE 2018

 Do you have a question or feedback for us?
 Do not hesitate to get in touch!

 Do not hesitate to send us a message.
 The line-up is already full, so mailing us with your band application is not very useful.
-Press and photo passes for Into the Grave 2018 can be requested now at THIS FORM.
-Only photographers who are working for a media outlet are eligible for a photo pass.
-The strict deadline is August 3rd.
-After this date, it will no longer be possible to request an accreditation.
-Freelance photographers or photographers who are solely shooting for their portfolio will not be accredited.
+Press and photo passes for Into the Grave 2018 can NO longer be requested.